tjoyner/ofvioletsandlicorice/chapter8.md

 "Leave me alone..." she said to him, now with a rough tone, her hands covering her face.

 Daniel left, finding Flop at the bottom of the stairs, waiting.
 He retraced his steps on Via Maestro with anxiety, he couldn't feel any part of it, and the street seemed inclined underneath his feet.
 He leaned against the doorjamb of a shop to catch his breath, and only after a moment was he able to decipher the words of a female voice asking him if he was unwell.
-He focused on the Asian face surrounded by cascade of smooth black hair.
+He focused on the Asian face surrounded by a cascade of smooth black hair.
 It was Maria.

 "Not feeling well?"